epiverse/bcra-js/packages/bcra/README.md

 Relative Risk (age ≥50): 1.48
 ```

-This means the patient has a **2.34% absolute risk** of developing invasive breast cancer between ages 40 and 50.
+This means the individual has a **2.34% absolute risk** of developing invasive breast cancer between ages 40 and 50.

 ---